theandrew168/sbs-website/content/posts/a-multi-platform-modern-opengl-demo-with-sdl2.md

 make
 ```

-### MacOS
+### macOS
-Building the demo on MacOS is a simple native build.
+Building the demo on macOS is a simple native build.
 Only two depenencies are required: make and SDL2.
 If using [brew](https://formulae.brew.sh/), they can be installed via:
 ```
 brew install make sdl2
 ```

-The build process for MacOS is exactly the same as Linux aside from using a different Makefile.
+The build process for macOS is exactly the same as Linux aside from using a different Makefile.
 ```
 make -f Makefile.macos
 ```

 ### Windows
-Building the demo for Windows requires cross-compiling from either Linux or MacOS.
+Building the demo for Windows requires cross-compiling from either Linux or macOS.
 This process relies on the amazing [mingw-w64](http://mingw-w64.org/doku.php) project which utilizes GCC tooling to build Windows executables and libraries.
-Cross-compiling from Linux or MacOS will require the following depenencies: make, wget, tar, and mingw-w64.
+Cross-compiling from Linux or macOS will require the following depenencies: make, wget, tar, and mingw-w64.

 If using a Debian-based Linux system, these can be install via:
 ```
 sudo apt install make wget tar mingw-w64
 ```

-If using MacOS with brew installed, the command is:
+If using macOS with brew installed, the command is:
 ```
 brew install make wget gnu-tar mingw-w64
 ```